Explore health content from A to Z.

 RABEPRAZOLE (ra BE pray zole) prevents the production of acid in the stomach.
-It is used to treat gastroesophageal reflux disease (GERD), certain ulcers, certain bacteria in the stomach, inflammation of the esophagus, and Zollinger-Ellison Syndrome.
+It is used to treat gastroesophageal reflux disease (GERD), certain ulcers, inflammation of the esophagus, and Zollinger-Ellison Syndrome.

 Take this medicine by mouth.
 Swallow the tablets whole with a drink of water.
 Follow the directions on the prescription label.
 Do not crush, break, or chew.
 You may take this medicine with or without food.
 Take your medicine at regular intervals.
 Do not take more often than directed.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 bone, muscle or joint pain

 fast, irregular heartbeat